hello in japanese

 Overexerting Formality

 On the flip side, using more formal greetings when they aren't called for can make you seem distant or standoffish.
-Guage the context and try to match the level of formality to the situation.
+Gauge the context and try to match the level of formality to the situation.

 Misuse of Honorifics